-Kayak VE and Name Sticker application by, Auxiliarists Dale Fajardo and Sue Fry- Photos: Roger Bazeley The paddle sports community has become an important constituency for the Auxiliary Recreational Boating Safety program.
+Kayak VE and name sticker application by Auxiliarists Dale Fajardo and Sue Fry.

+The paddle sports community has become an important constituency for the Auxiliary's Recreational Boating Safety program.
 Unfortunately, the explosive growth of this segment of recreational boating has led to a disturbing upward trend in the number of injuries and accidents.
 The Coast Guard has found that canoe and kayak fatalities have been steadily rising for a decade.
-The sad part is that this loss of life could have been avoided with proper education.
+This loss of life could have been avoided with proper education.
 Most paddlers want to learn to how to be safe on the water, but don't know where to go to get the necessary guidance and training.
 This creates a tremendous opportunity for the Coast Guard Auxiliary.
-Members can engage the paddling community through our Public Education, Program Visitor and Vessel Examination programs.
+Members can engage the paddling community through our public education, program visitor and vessel examination programs.
 Auxiliary members are undaunted by new challenges like this one.
-Although the potential audience is quite large there is little doubt that effective safety training and counseling will lead to a marked reduction in the number of paddle sports accidents and fatalities.
-Initially, the workload will be significant, but remember all of those paddlers have the potential to become members of the Coast Guard Auxiliary easing the burden of this new endeavor.
+Although the potential audience is quite large, there is little doubt that safety training and counseling will lead to a marked reduction in the number of paddle sports accidents and fatalities.
+Initially, the workload will be significant, but remember all of those paddlers have the potential to become members of the Coast Guard Auxiliary, easing the burden of this new endeavor.